hyperware-ai/hyperware-book/src/my_first_app/chapter_3.md

 ## (De)Serialization With Serde

 In the last section, you created a simple request-response pattern that uses strings as a `body` field type.
-This is fine for certain limited cases, but in practice, most Kinode processes written in Rust use a `body` type that is serialized and deserialized to bytes using [Serde](https://serde.rs/).
+This is fine for certain limited cases, but in practice, most Hyperware processes written in Rust use a `body` type that is serialized and deserialized to bytes using [Serde](https://serde.rs/).
 There are a multitude of libraries that implement Serde's `Serialize` and `Deserialize` traits, and the process developer is responsible for selecting a strategy that is appropriate for their use case.

 Some popular options are [`bincode`](https://docs.rs/bincode/latest/bincode/), [`rmp_serde`](https://docs.rs/rmp-serde/latest/rmp_serde/) ([MessagePack](https://msgpack.org/index.html)), and [`serde_json`](https://docs.rs/serde_json/latest/serde_json/).